learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 RESTful API within our lab folder, giving us the ability to send both GET and POST requests and to persist and receive data.
-After running `npm install` or `learn` for the first time, to start up JSON Server, run `json-server --watch db.json` in your console.
+After running `npm install` or `learn` for the first time, to start up JSON Server, run `json-server --watch db.json` in your terminal.
 Once the server is running, you'll see a list of available resource paths:

 ```bash